-After an unlikely and inspirational 2016 AFL Premiership victory, the Western Bulldogs have fallen back into old habits.
+After an unlikely and inspirational 2016 AFL Premiership victory, the Western Bulldogs soon fell back into old habits.

 What does the season ahead hold for the 2016 premiers?
 Let’s take a look at the latest AFL odds and futures markets for the upcoming season.